abhivyatkij/thesis_food_recommender/README.md

 #food_recommendation_systen

--This repo is made for my thesis, Sustained SATisfaction: Pseudo-Boolean Optimised Indian Diet Recommendations for Hypertension, Diabetes & PCOS.
+- This repo is made for my thesis, Sustained SATisfaction: Pseudo-Boolean Optimised Indian Diet Recommendations for Hypertension, Diabetes & PCOS.

 - This is a food recommendation system made for people with non-communicable diseases such as diabetes, hypertension and PCOS.